CS196Illinois/FA25-Group12/README.md

 -------
 💸Suppose you have earned $1,000,000 cash from a job, you heard there is something called “money makes money”.
 You are interested because it makes you become rich.

-📈Specifically, you want to invest your cash to multiple stocks, funds, or bonds to grow wealth, we call that Portfolio Investment.
-You noticed that different investments have different risk and returns, then how to distribute your money to make it earns the most while risking the least?
+📈Specifically, you want to invest your cash in multiple stocks, funds, or bonds to grow wealth, we call that Portfolio Investment.
+You noticed that different investments have different risks and returns, then how to distribute your money to make it earn the most while risking the least?

 😎We have developed a portfolio optimizer.
 The program asks the user to input the intended stocks they want to invest in.
-We are calculating the expected return of each of their stocks, and giving the optimized suggestion on how to allocate their asset.
+We are calculating the expected return of each of their stocks, and giving the optimized suggestion on how to allocate their assets.
 We see a significant improvement in the annual return and Sharpe ratio with the optimized distribution of assets.

 ## Features